Michael G. Hall

-Michael Garibaldi Hall is an American educator, historian and academic.
-He is associated with University of Texas’ Department of History as Professor Emeritus.
+Michael Garibaldi Hall (born January 8, 1926) is an American educator, historian and academic.
+He is associated with University of Texas' Department of History as professor emeritus.

-Hall’s principal research focused on early American History, mainly the seventeenth century.
-He has also worked on Puritan New England and World History.
+Hall's principal research focused on early American history, mainly the seventeenth century.
+He has also worked on Puritan New England and world history.

 Hall is a member of American Antiquarian Society.

 Early life and education

 Hall is the son of Walter Phelps Hall, who taught European History at Princeton University.
 He completed his Bachelors studies from Princeton University in 1949 and his Doctoral studies from Johns Hopkins University in 1956.

 Career

-Following his doctoral studies, Hall served as Fellow of Institute of Early American History and Culture, for a period of three years before moving from Virginia to Texas.
-In 1959, he was recruited by University of Texas as an Assistant Professor at Department of History.
-He was promoted to Associate Professor in 1964, and to Professor, in 1970.
-In 2001, he was appointed as Professor Emeritus of History at the University.
-Hall served as Chairman of the Department of History at University of Texas from 1976 till 1980.
+Following his doctoral studies, Hall served as fellow of Institute of Early American History and Culture, for a period of three years before moving from Virginia to Texas.
+In 1959, he was recruited by University of Texas as an assistant professor at Department of History.
+He was promoted to associate professor in 1964, and to professor, in 1970.
+In 2001, he was appointed as professor emeritus of history at the university.
+Hall served as chairman of the Department of History at University of Texas from 1976 till 1980.